ayushagg31/tipsNtricks/tipsNtricks.md

 27. **LIfe360** - Locate your family and friends using GPS
 28. **AdAway** - Block most of Ads on your phone
 29. **SplitWise** - Split bills and expenses with friends
-30. **ES File Explorer** - Share file b/w android and laptop ,arrange file, compress files and lot more.
-31. **WiFi Mouse | keyboard** - Transform phone into a wireless mouse, keyboard and trackpad using WiFi Mouse.
+30. **WiFi Mouse | keyboard** - Transform phone into a wireless mouse, keyboard and trackpad using WiFi Mouse.
 32. **Super Backup** - Get your installed apps apk. backup apps & contacts & SMS & Call logs & Bookmarks & Calendars to the SD card/Google Drive/Gmail.

 ## Linux commands and shortcuts